dyncan/salesforce-vscode-soql-booster/README.md

 ## Contact

-For any questions or suggestions, please create an issue or contact (mailto:soql.booster@outlook.com).
+For any questions or suggestions, please create an issue or [contact](mailto:soql.booster@outlook.com).